christoskaramou/Timer/README.md

 # Timer
-.NET windows form app like stopwatch
+.NET windows form app like stopwatch to do tasks

 Timer is a VS project